wowvain-dev/vainos-config/README.md

 - Bar: Waybar, soon will change to custom Fabric-py bar

 #### Notes
+- The configuration now uses flakes.
-- The config is currently done using only `configuration.nix` and home-manager, but I am planning to switch to flakes soon.
+- I am planning to give a proper folder structure to the configuration and make it more modular.